MIAhmed/MessagingServer/README.md

 {"type":5,"data":"{\"format\":\"text\",\"from\":\"1001\",\"to\":\"1002\",\"message\":\"Hello, How are you\",\"time\":\"12:00\"}"}

-"format" defines the format of message inside the "message", currently "text" only "from" defines the sender's id.
+1. "format" defines the format of message inside the "message", currently "text" only.
+2. "from" defines the sender's id
-"to" defines the receiver's id/
+3. "to" defines the receiver's id
-"message" defines the actual message that was sent.
+4. "message" defines the actual message that was sent
-"time" defines the timestamp of the message sent.
+5. "time" defines the timestamp of the message sent

 For Receiving/Listen Message